openstack-archive/networking-powervm/README.rst

 None to the deployer.

-For the Kilo release of OpenStack, the administrator will need to obtain the agent from StackForge (and understand it’s experimental status).
+For the current releases of OpenStack, the administrator will need to obtain the agent from StackForge (and understand it’s experimental status).
 The cloud administrator will then need to configure a PowerVM specific ini file.
 This will include defining which Shared Ethernet Adapters a given physical network maps to.